The Artist as Carny

 Carpenters build things.
 They also repair things.
 For the fixed object or the use of the repaired one, you have to pay the carpenter.
 Accountants keep your books, or audit them, or they may compute your taxes.
 For a fee.
 It is much the same with plumbers, lawyers, computer consultants, or, for that matter, computer programmers.
 If you don't pay them, you do not get their goods and services.
 Sound familiar?
 That's the same deal you have with your employer.
 You demand to get paid for a day's work.

 If you want to let someone else ride instead of you, that person needs a ticket, too.
-That's the principle that shut down Napster.
 The old expression goes, if you want to dance, you have to pay the piper.
 That remains true, even in the New Economy.
 If you want your roof fixed, you have to pay the carpenter.
 If your boss wants you to work, you have to get paid, too.

 Thank you for respecting copyrights.
 To learn more about some of the issues involved and the lives they touch at their very core, check out The Illustrators Partnership web site.
 And talk to your friends and coworkers about this seemingly invisible issue that is surprisingly important in your lives.